faberNovel/git-workshop/README.md

 git rebase origin/master
 ```

 3. All the parts in conflict have been marked on your files, resolve them.

-Your feature modifications are above the master modifications.
-Identify the
-modification on each part, and make sure to keep the two of them when you’re
-making the final version.
+You
+   can use:

+   - your raw editor,
+   - your editor merge tool,
+   - `git mergetool` (with vim, nvim, meld, …).

-### Finalize the rebase
+## Finalize the rebase

 1. Add your modified files.